 The week of December 7th-13th 2020 is Computer Science Education Week, a week full of events, activities, and educational tools.
 Within this week is Hour of Code where anyone, anywhere can organize an Hour of Code event.
 Learn more about this special week, including how APH is participating in Hour of Code, how you can submit your own Hour of Code activity, access five new Code Jumper lessons, and other accessible coding tools from APH by reading our Computer Science Education Week blog.

 Launching off of the success of their 2020 conference, the SciAccess Initiative has founded a new mentorship program for 8-12th graders with visual impairments.
 The SciAccess Zenith Mentorship Program has had great success in its inaugural semester, with twenty BVI students from the Ohio State School for the Blind, as well as across the United States and Australia, learning about black holes, supernovae, dark matter, and other out-of-this-world topics.

 Students have heard from experts in the field, including Dr. Nic Bonne, a visually impaired astronomer and project lead of Tactile Universe, which designs 3D models of astronomical objects for people with vision impairments.
 In addition to group lectures, students have been meeting one-on-one with their mentors—undergraduate and graduate students from The Ohio State University—and are now working with them to prepare presentations for their own symposium on December 8th.
 Students will be speaking on a topic of their choice and will receive a graduation certificate for their participation in the program.
 All are welcome to join to support the work of these students!
-To register for the symposium, please, visit this link.

 If you are interested in signing your student up to be part of the second generation of Zenith Scholars, please, fill out this form prior to January 8th, 2021.